Altinn/altinn-studio-docs/content/teknologi/altinnstudio/about/_index.md

 - Highly scalable and secure infrastructure
 - Open source

-## When will it be released
+## When was it launced
-First version is planned to be launched early 2020.
+The first version was launced in june 2020.

 ## Presentations

 Below you find a presentation done at NDC Conferences Oslo June 11.
 2020!

+The presentation starts at 4:58:43.

 {{< youtube id="XCzxzJL4Wak?start=17923" autoplay="false" >}}